Fast list-decoding of univariate multiplicity and folded Reed-Solomon codes: Notations and Preliminaries

-A \emph{basis} of a lattice is a set $B$ of linearly indpendent vectors of polynomials, that generates the lattice. \end{definition}
+A \emph{basis} of a lattice is a set $B$ of vectors of polynomials such that $B$ generates the lattice in the sense of the above definition and the vectors in $B$ are linearly independent over the field $\F(x)$ of rational functions over $\F$. \end{definition} Before proceeding further, we make the following remark regarding the definition of lattices above. \begin{remark} Lattices, as defined above are just finitely generated free modules over the univariate polynomial ring $\F[x]$.
+However, we stick to the term \emph{lattices} as opposed to free $\F[x]$-module.
+This is partly to be consistent with the convention in the work of Alekhnovich \cite{Alekhnovich2005}, and partly because of the similarities between some of the properties of finitely generated free modules over the univariate polynomial ring $\F[x]$ those of lattices over the ring of integers.

+We also note that for the results of this paper, it is important that we are working with finitely generated free modules over the univariate polynomial ring, and not the polynomial ring on a larger number of variables. \end{remark}

 Notice that a basis $B$ can be thought of as an $m \times \ell$ matrix (the $\ell$ basis vectors written side by side as columns).
 When we refer to $\det B$ for a basis $B$ we are referring to the determinant of this matrix.
-It is not hard to see that this quantity is independent of which basis we choose for the lattice $\mathcal{L}$, i.e, if $B$ and $B'$ are two bases for the lattice $\mathcal{L}$, then $\det B= \det B'$, which we refer to as the determinant of the lattice $\mathcal{L}$, denoted by $\det \mathcal{L}$.
+As is the case with lattices over integers, this quantity is independent of which basis we choose for the lattice $\mathcal{L}$, i.e, if $B$ and $B'$ are two bases for the lattice $\mathcal{L}$, then $\det B= \det B'$, which we refer to as the determinant of the lattice $\mathcal{L}$, denoted by $\det \mathcal{L}$.

 The following is the measure by which we define and seek a shortest vector in the lattice.